0x4l3x420/Data-Analysis/Data phases and Tools.md

 Tableau is a popular data visualization tool that lets you pull data from nearly any system and turn it into compelling visuals or actionable insights.
 The platform offers built-in visual best practices, which makes analyzing and sharing data fast, easy, and (most importantly) useful.
 ### Programming language (R with RStudio)
 A lot of data analysts work with a programming language called R. Most people who work with R end up also using RStudio, an integrated developer environment (IDE), for their data visualization needs.
 As with Tableau, you can create dashboard-style data visualizations using RStudio.

+---

+# The beauty of dashboards
+Benefits

+For data analysts

+For stakeholders

+Centralization

+Share a single source of data with all stakeholders

+Work with a comprehensive view of data, initiatives, objectives, projects, processes, and more

+Visualization

+Show and update live, incoming data in real time*

+Spot changing trends and patterns more quickly

+Insightfulness

+Pull relevant information from different datasets

+Understand the story behind the numbers to keep track of goals and make data-driven decisions

+Customization

+Create custom views dedicated to a specific person, project, or presentation of the data

+Drill down to more specific areas of specialized interest or concern